 The configuration of roles has huge implications for WordPress website security.
 As a general rule, WordPress security should increase in direct proportion to the level of sensitive information that is contained or exchanged on the website.

 - Super Administrators – assigned to multisite owners using WordPress Multisite Network, it gives you the exact same permissions as the Administrator role

-- Editor – can add, edit and delete new pages, blog posts, media; create categories and tags; publish content written by themselves and others; and moderate comments
+- Editor – can add, edit and delete new pages, blog posts, and media; create categories and tags; publish content written by themselves and others, and moderate comments

 - Author – can add, edit and publish only their own content; upload media; and assign existing categories and tags to blog posts

-Following the principle of least privilege, when you set roles to delegate tasks within WordPress, avoid giving anyone else (Super) Administrator access unless they need to have this level of control over a website, its features and users.
+Following the principle of least privilege, when you set roles to delegate tasks within WordPress, avoid giving anyone else (Super) Administrator access unless they need to have this level of control over a website, its features, and users.
 Since readers can see the ‘posted by’ (username) across your website, Administrators – as an extra level of precaution – should set up an extra Editor user for themselves and only log in with the (Super) Administrator account when they need to perform these higher level tasks.
-This means malicious hackers have even less information on which to rely if they’re contemplating a brute-force attack.
+This means malicious hackers have even less information to rely on if they consider carrying out a brute-force attack.